The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms: Sample Construction

 We do not have a distance estimate for the \cite{tanoglidis2020} sample; because the sample selection is modeled after that of \cite{greco2018}, we assume that the distribution over absolute magnitude and effective radius is similar.
 Due to the difference in the surface brightness limits of DES and HSC-SSP (see \autoref{f:sblimit}), this assumption is likely incorrect in the details, but should hold as an order of magnitude estimate.

 Finally, due to the initial \hi{} selection of the ALFALFA/Legacy sample, \hi{} redshifts have been measured for each galaxy; details of these meaurements can be found in \citet{leisman2017} and \citet{janowiecki2019}.
 The r-band absolute magnitude and effective radius distributions for the \hi{}-selected sample are shown in \autoref{f:massfig} by unfilled orange histograms.
-We find that the \hi{}-selected sample tends to be more luminous and larger than both the HSC and \cite{yagi2016} samples, which are in broad agreement with one another.
+We find that the \hi{}-selected sample tends to be more luminous and larger than both the HSC and \cite{yagi2016} samples.
 This is likely because the \hi{} selection was sensitive only to the most massive \hi{} disks, as well as because the selection employed a more stringent physical size requirement than that of \cite{greco2018} (when assuming the median source distance of $\rm d=60$ Mpc).
 We also note that the \hi{}-selected sample is significantly more distant than the HSC sample, which is consistent with the \hi{}-selected sample being more luminous.